 Keyword strategy for dental practices

-Dental keyword research follows a simple framework: combine services with locations and patient intent.
+Dental keyword research follows a straightforward framework: combine services with locations and patient intent.
+The three categories below cover most of the traffic opportunity.

-These are your money keywords.
-Build a dedicated page for each:
+These are your primary commercial keywords.
+Each major service deserves a dedicated page:

 - “dental implants [city]”